anilkumle1/newone/docker-Nginx-mysql/step1/text.md

 Instruction to write the docker-compose file:

-1. DataBase Container
+1. DataBase Container:

 Container_name should be `database`
 Bind the ports for Database "3306 & 33060"
 along with Db pass as the enviroment varibale `MYSQL_ROOT_PASSWORD=movie123`

 2. Webapp Container:

 Container_name should be  `webapp`
 Bind the port for webapp "8080"

 3. Nginx Container:

 Nginx default port number `80` bind the same port Write nginx conf file to proxy_pass the webapp traffic

 Note: Create a docker network, All the containers should run with in the same network